WeWork in talks to go public through SPAC deal

 “We will continue to explore opportunities that help us move closer towards our goals,” it added.

-WeWork was valued at nearly $47 billion in 2019 but saw its valuation plummet to roughly $8 billion after SoftBank Group Corp was forced to extend a life-saving financing lifeline to WeWork.
+WeWork was valued at nearly $47 billion in 2019 but saw its valuation plummet to roughly $8 billion after SoftBank was forced to extend a life-saving financing lifeline to WeWork.

-Reporting by Anirban Sen, Sohini Podder and Noor Zainab Hussain in Bengaluru; Editing by Shinjini Ganguli and Aditya Soni
+Reporting by Anirban Sen, Sohini Podder and Noor Zainab Hussain in Bengaluru and Sam Nussey in Tokyo; Editing by Aditya Soni and Stephen Coates

 Our Standards: The Thomson Reuters Trust Principles.